kyma-incubator/documentation-component/README.md

 # Documentation Component

+## :warning: **Archived**

+This project is discontinued and the repository has been deprecated and archived on Mar 7th, 2023.

 ## Overview

 The Documentation component is a generic, reusable React component that allows you to render any available specification formats.